Optimal Linear Sofic Approximations Of Countable Groups

 Note that the assertion in Theorem \ref{main-theorem} is in stark contrast with the case of sofic and hyperlinear groups.
 An interesting observation in \cite{AP17} (see the paragraph before Proposition 5.12) is that the amplification argument does not {\it see} the interaction between group elements and will equally work for a subset of a group.
 Theorem \ref{main-theorem}, however, shows that the optimal constant does indeed depend on the group structure and can even change by passing to a subgroup of finite index.

+\begin{remark} Although we stated Theorem \ref{main-theorem} over $\CC$, one can easily see that it implies the same statement over all fields of characteristic zero; see Remark \ref{why}.
+However, an important part of the argument that is based on Lemma \ref{lemma:jordan} does not work when $F$ has positive characteristic.
+See Remark \ref{remarkbad} for more details.
+Henceforth, we write $\kappa$ instead of $\kappa_\CC$. \end{remark}

-We briefly outline the proof of Theorem \ref{main-theorem}.
+We briefly outline the proof of Theorem \ref{main-theorem}, which is following the main strategy of \cite{AP17}.
 Given a finite subset $S \subseteq G$ and $ \delta_0 >0$, we start with an $(S, \delta_0, 0.24)$-map $\phi_0$ (in the sense of Definition \ref{linsof}) provided by \cite{AP17}.
-Using a sequence of functorial operations, we replace $\phi_0$ with an $(S, \delta_0, 0.23)$-map which has the additional property that for every $g \in S$, at least $1/100$ of eigenvalues of matrix $\phi(g)$ are $1$.
+Using a sequence of functorial operations (see \ref{functor} for definitions) we replace $\phi_0$ with an $(S, \delta_0, 0.23)$-map which has the additional property that for every $g \in S$, at least $1/100$ of eigenvalues of matrix $\phi(g)$ are $1$.
 We will then show that the rank of tensor powers of $\phi(g)$ are controlled by the return probability of a certain random walk on a finitely generated subgroup of $\CC^{\ast}$.